top of page

 Children are bursting with creativity and playfulness but adverse experiences can stifle their development and agitate their impulsivity.
 I engage with children in dynamic and spontaneous play, or support solo play with sandtray and art-making.
 By doing so, I can guide them out of where they're stuck and restore their sense of safety.

-Teenagers are full of potential and contradictions.
+Adolescents are full of potential and contradictions.
 Adolescence is an intense and confusing lifestage so I help them develop self-awareness and a vocabulary for their thoughts and emotions.
 Using metaphors and Cognitive Behavioral Therapy (CBT), I provide psychoeducation that helps them make sense of their reactions.
-By combining drama therapy and art therapy with Internal Family Systems (IFS), I can help them find their way and thrive.
+By combining Play Therapy with Internal Family Systems (IFS), I can help bring out the best in their personality and help them find their special way to thrive.

 bottom of page